 What Does the DCPC DO?

-The DCPC provides a vehicle for public participation relating to the growth and redevelopment of downtown San Diego and serves as a communications link between its citizens, CivicSD and the City Council.
-The DCPC also represents downtown on the citywide Community Planning Committee.
-DCPC members publish The Downtown Docket, a newsletter to keep the community advised of issues and meeting schedules.
+The DCPC provides a vehicle for public participation relating to the growth and redevelopment of Downtown San Diego and serves as a communications link between its citizens, City Planners and the City Council.
+The DCPC also represents Downtown on the citywide Community Planning Committee.
+DCPC members publish meeting agendas and minutes to keep the community advised of issues and meeting schedules.
 The DCPC sponsors various community meetings and workshops to seek public input on community matters downtown.

 DCPC MEMBERS RESPONSIBILITIES